| I discovered electronics in 1963, when I was eleven,

 needs a little gentle persuasion," Jerry said quietly to Carl

 as they both rose to their feet.
+"Right!"
+Carl

 exclaimed as he grabbed both sides of the hammock and brought